thillRobot/ros_workshop/module4/tutorial4_create_package/tutorial4_create_package.md

 #### Step 4: Build the Workspace
-Navigate to the top of your workspace directory (`~/catkin_ws`) and build your workspace with `catkin_make`.
-This will configure your workspace directory, and compile any source code that is ready to be built.
-Your workspace has no source code yet so nothing will be compiled.
+Navigate to the top of your workspace directory (`~/catkin_ws`).

 ```
 cd catkin_ws
 ```

-Now, the terminal is in the top directory of the ROS workspace.
-Build the workspace with the `catkin_make` this may take several minutes depending on your system.
+Build your workspace with `catkin_make`.
+This will configure your workspace directory for the first time and may take several minutes depending on your system.

 ```
 catkin_make
 ```

+Your workspace contains no packages or no source code yet so nothing was compiled, but the workspace was initialized.

 The terminal output should look similar to what is shown below.